serverless-dns/serverless-dns/README.md

 anti-censorship and data privacy to every persons on earth.

 1. #### Hosting
-   - Rethink serverless can be hosted to cloudflare(user will be liable for cloudflare billing).
+   - Rethink serverless can be hosted to cloudflare (user will be liable for cloudflare billing, free for first 100k requests per day, service will be disabled until the next day unless upgrading to paid tier).
    - click below button to deploy
      <br><br>
      [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/serverless-dns/serverless-dns/)